This page has information on travelling to Panama.

 You may be detained by immigration officials if you attempt to renew your tourist visa by visiting a neighbouring country, including Costa Rica.
 You must follow the relevant rules and procedures when seeking to extend a visa.
 The British Embassy can’t intervene in decisions made by the immigration authorities.
 For more information visit the Panama National Migration Service website.

-A 180-day tourist visa is stamped on your passport to mark entry to Panama.
-Extensions are not normally allowed unless you apply to change your immigration status within the 180 days (for business purposes, marriage, etc).
+From 1 October 2021, British nationals entering Panama now have a 90 day (3 month) tourist visa stamped in their passport to mark entry to Panama.
+Extensions are not normally allowed unless you apply to change your immigration status within the 90 days (for business purposes, marriage, etc).
 For further information on entry requirements, check with the Embassy of the Republic of Panama in London.

 When transiting the Panama Canal, if you disembark the ship, your passport will be stamped by the immigration authorities.
 You do not need a visa unless you are staying in Panama for more than 90 days.
 Immigration officials do not board transiting cruise ships to check passports.